zzzprojects/learn-orm/tutorials/net-5/preview-5.md

 ## Expanding System.DirectoryServices.Protocols to Linux and macOS

 In this iteration, the support of cross-platform is expanded in `System.DirectoryServices.Protocols`.
-In Preview 5, the support for Linux is added and for macOS, the support will be added in Preview 6.
+In Preview 5, the support for Linux is added, and for macOS, the support will be added in Preview 6.
 Support for windows was already available.

  - The `System.DirectoryServices.Protocols` is a lower-level API than `System.DirectoryServices` and enables more scenarios.
  - `System.DirectoryServices` includes Windows-only concepts/implementations, so it was not an obvious choice to make cross-platform.